 Data loss is yet another thing we should consider when talking about the lifespan of hard disk drives.
 You might think that your hard disk drive will remain in perfect shape when it only sits idle and you do nothing with it.
-But unfortunately, data loss occurs even if you don’t use your hard disk drive.
+Unfortunately, data loss occurs even if you don’t use your hard disk drive.
 The magnetic domains of hard disk drives change polarity with time, which leads to data loss and degradation.

 SSD Lifetime Expectancy

 The lifespan of SSD depends on a multitude of factors which we are going to discuss now.
 The expectancy will depend on several factors.

 Age, Data Loss, and Degradation

 SSDs are even more prone to data degradation and loss than HDDs.
 As you know, SSD stores data as electrical charges that are more prone to leak.
 New SSDs are not as susceptible to data loss as older SSDs.